Menopause and High Blood Pressure-What Every Woman Needs to Know

-Let’s dive into what’s really going on with your body during menopause and why your blood pressure might start creeping up, plus some practical tips to help manage it.
+Let’s break down what’s happening in your body during menopause and why blood pressure might start going up.
+Plus, I’ll share some simple tips to help keep it in check.

 How Hormones Affect Your Blood Pressure

-Estrogen plays a surprising role in keeping your blood vessels flexible, which in turn helps maintain healthy blood pressure.
+Estrogen plays a surprising role in keeping your blood vessels flexible, which helps maintain healthy blood pressure.

-But during menopause, as your estrogen levels drop, your blood vessels can stiffen up.
-This makes it harder for blood to flow easily, and voilà, you’ve got the perfect setup for a rise in blood pressure.
+In menopause, as your estrogen levels drop, your blood vessels can stiffen up.
+This makes it harder for blood to flow easily, and voilà, up goes your blood pressure.

-In the Study of Women’s Health Across the Nation (SWAN) 35% of women saw a noticeable spike in their blood pressure the year after their last period.
+In the Study of Women’s Health Across the Nation (SWAN) 35% of women saw a jump in their blood pressure in first year after their last period.

-However, by the age of 60 closer to 50% of women have developed higher blood pressure.
+However, by the age of 60 closer to 50% of women developed higher blood pressure.

-If you have a family history of hypertension or had high blood pressure during pregnancy then you are at higher risk.
+If you have a family history of hypertension or had high blood pressure during pregnancy you are more likely to have high blood pressure in menopause.

 Managing Blood Pressure During Menopause